sdziallas/comp55/docs/labs/12-Hash.md

 of code inside of our if statement that needs more movement data?
 Hopefully you start to see that this would be a cleaner solution.

-# How do I get credit for this lab?
+## Getting credit for part 1

 Part of the credit for this lab, will be talking with your teammates first.
-What I'd like you to do as a team is to answer the four questions at the beginning of the document and submit on canvas.
+What I'd like you to do as a team is to **answer the four questions at the beginning of the document and post it in your teams notebook**.
 For the useful part, you will come up with at least three different potential places where you could use a ```HashMap``` in your project, and to provide code for what that would look like in terms of helping you make the project